MapColonies/shared-images/nginx-s3-gateway/README.md

 * Protecting a S3 bucket with a WAF
 * Serving static assets from a S3 bucket alongside a dynamic application endpoints all in a single RESTful directory structure

-# NGINX-S3-Gateway with Redis Feature
+# NGINX-S3-Gateway with Lua and Redis Feature

 This Dockerfile enhances the NGINX-S3-Gateway image by adding Redis support using OpenResty.
 The resulting image provides a powerful and extensible NGINX setup for S3 gateway functionality with the added benefits of Lua scripting and Redis integration.